 5. Fights Infections

 EBV is the cause of infectious mononucleosis, commonly known as the kissing disease.
 The mushroom also has anti-fungal properties.
-Which can be attributed to ganodermin protein in Reishi.
-All this suggests that reshi mushroom benefits are capable of keeping users safe from some of the most common health problems.

 6. Helps Adapt To Stress And Promotes Mental Clarity